wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 After that your player should work fine.

 == Changelog ==

+= 1.5.8 =
+* MAJOR UPDATES: From this version the player is built only using DIV elements.
+The CSS has been changed and if you customized your skin you need to regenerate it!.
+* Feature: better responsiveness on devices.
+* Feature: Customizing the skin you can now increase the size of the player appearance.

 = 1.5.7 =
 * Update: Updated the miniAudioPlayer-admin.php using the Wordpress "Settings API".